blessiingab/alu-shell/io_redirections_and_filters/README.md

-this script describes this directory
+this script describes the drectory